DGP-Studio/Snap.Hutao.Docs/docs/en/features/wish-export.md

 ![wish export](https://img.alicdn.com/imgextra/i1/1797064093/O1CN01AYR3I41g6dyGBmAw5_!!1797064093.png_.webp)

-As shown in the above figure, through the wish history feature in Snap Hutao, you can clearly obtain the following information: total number of wishes, current pity count, quantity and percentage of obtained items with different rarity, number of times a 5-star rarity item was not obtained and the current pity status.
+**As shown in the above figure, through the wish history feature in Snap Hutao, you can clearly obtain the following information: total number of wishes, current pity count, quantity and percentage of obtained items with different rarity, number of times a 5-star rarity item was not obtained and the current pity status.**

+**Additionally, user with Hutao Cloud can view prediction data calculated by Hutao Cloud server**

 ::: note Delay in Gacha Data Export